Emily Compagno

-Emily Rose Compagno (born November 9, 1979) is an American attorney, TV host, and former National Football League (NFL) cheerleader who currently serves as a Co-Host of Outnumbered on Fox News Channel (FNC).
-She frequently appears on the late-night show Gutfeld!.
-Compagno also hosts The FOX True Crime Podcast w/ Emily Compagno on Fox News Radio as of February 2023.
+Emily Rose Compagno (born November 9, 1979) is a legal analyst and American television host who co-hosts the daytime news and talk show Outnumbered on Fox News.
+She frequently appears on The Five and late-night show Gutfeld! and hosts The FOX True Crime Podcast with Emily Compagno on Fox News Radio.

 Early life and education

-Compagno was born in east Oakland's Oak Knoll Naval Hospital, Oakland California and raised in El Cerrito, California, the daughter of Katherine (née Bertsch, of English, Bohemian, and Baden-Wurttemberg descent) and John Compagno, of Sicilian descent.
-She has two sisters.
+Compagno was born in Oak Knoll Naval Hospital, Oakland, California, where her father was director of a blood bank.
+She was raised in El Cerrito, California with her two sisters, Natalie and Julietta, by her parents Katherine (née Bertsch, of English, Bohemian, and German descent) and John Compagno, of Italian descent from Sicily.

-She graduated with a B.A. in political science from the University of Washington where she was awarded the Air Force Reserve Officer Training Corps' Cadet of the Quarter Award.
-She graduated with a J.D. from the University of San Francisco School of Law in 2006, where she was President of the Federalist Society and Articles Editor of the Intellectual Property Bulletin.
+She graduated with a B.A. in political science from the University of Washington.
+She graduated with a J.D. from the University of San Francisco School of Law in 2006, where she was president of the Federalist Society and articles editor of the Intellectual Property Bulletin.